TurboGears/tg2docs/docs/building_docs.rst

 We need several additional packages to support documentation development:

-python_memcached
+mapfish
+   tgext.geo relies on MapFish, so we install it. python_memcached
-   This is requirement for the way we generate docs, provides memcache module sqlalchemy
+   This is requirement for the way we generate docs, provides memcache module sphinx
+   Sphinx_ is the tool used to generate html from the rst files. sqlalchemy
    This is required for the documentation to avoid generating warnings when it is built.